vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 };
 ```

-Product state is generally populated by just two methods [list](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L395) and [single](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L428) and cleared to the defaults by [reset](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L215)
+The product state is generally populated by just two methods - [list](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L395) and [single](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L428) - and cleared to the defaults by [reset](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L215).

 The product state data:

-- `breadcrumbs` - this is the list of routes used by the [Breadcrumbs component](https://github.com/DivanteLtd/vue-storefront/blob/master/core/components/Breadcrumbs.js)
+- `breadcrumbs` - This is the list of routes used by the [Breadcrumbs component](https://github.com/DivanteLtd/vue-storefront/blob/master/core/components/Breadcrumbs.js)
-- `current` - this is the product object with selected `configurable_children` variant - so it's the base product with attributes overridden by the values from selected `configurable_children` variant; it's used on [Product.vue page](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/pages/Product.vue#L203) this is the product which is added to the cart after "Add to cart"
+- `current` - This is the product object with selected `configurable_children` variant, so it's the base product with attributes overridden by the values from selected `configurable_children` variant; it's used on [Product.vue page](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/pages/Product.vue#L203).
+This is the product which is added to the cart after "Add to cart"
-- `current_options` - it's a list used to populate the variant selector on the [Product.vue page](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/themes/default/pages/Product.vue#L56) it contains dictionary of attributes x possible attribute values and labels and it's populated by [setupVariants](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L344) based on the `configurable_children` property
+- `current_options` - A list used to populate the variant selector on the [Product.vue page](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/themes/default/pages/Product.vue#L56).
+It contains dictionary of attributes and possible attribute values and labels, and it's populated by [setupVariants](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L344) based on the `configurable_children` property.
-- `current_configuration` is a current product configuration - dictionary of selected variant attributes; for example it contains dictionary of selected product attributes:
+- `current_configuration` A a current product configuration.
+A dictionary of selected variant attributes; for example, it contains a  dictionary of selected product attributes:

 ```json
 {